Cranberry Date Squares are based on an old fashioned, homemade treat that most Canadian kids have grown up enjoying.

 Date Squares: A Classic Canadian Treat

 The origins of the date square are not really clear.
 This treat is, however, a familiar one to Canadians from coast to coast.
 In the Maritime provinces on the east coast, they call them date crumbles.
-And in western Canada, matrimonial cake is another name for them.
+And in western Canada, Matrimonial Cake is another name for these delicious squares.

 Why is it called Matrimonial Cake?